 Almost exactly one week from our departure, John calls me in the bedroom with, “I think the puppy has gone into heat.”
 What??!!
 Katie’s breeder told us that we shouldn’t have a problem.
 Katie would probably go into heat sometime after we got back.
 Surprise, another curveball!

 We immediately sent an email to our group indicating that we were contacting our pet sitter and would be in touch.
-I was initially worried but because we had briefly discussed the possibility (I may have been too assuring that it wouldn’t happen) and Heather said it would not be a problem, I brushed off my concern.
+I was initially not worried but because we had briefly discussed the possibility (I may have been too assuring that it wouldn’t happen) and Heather said it would not be a problem so I brushed off my concern.
 It took Heather about 24 hours to respond with a lengthy apology AND a cancellation.
 She was familiar with dogs in heat and rightfully had a concern about her white furniture and carpets.
 The energy and excitement level in our house dropped to 0.

 With seven days to departure, we could have spent the week under extreme pressure looking for someone, anyone to take our dog in heat (with no guarantee) or do what we did and decide the trip was not meant to be for us.
 We sent out a cancellation to our group and also made a phone call to a long time friend who was a participant.
 I got off the phone feeling bad and questioning our decision.
 We understood the group’s frustration and this exacerbated our feelings of letting our friends down.